audi0786/KC_House_Price_Prediction_via_Regression_Analysis/README.md

 Our model fits the validation set very well.
 Since, we have performaed cross validation with cv=5, so this kind of fits is considered pretty good for our analysis.

+This graph answers our third business problem, whether the house is overpriced or not.
+If a prospective buyer is considering buying a particular house, then our stakeholders might already have the predicted house price of that particular house in this dataset.

+In that case, our stakeholder can simply check whether that particular house is below or above the red line in the graph above.
+If its a house that has not been sold in 2014 and 2015 then that house will not be part of this dataset.
+In that case, we would fit the features values of the house of interest in our model and we can then guide our prospective client based on whether the price is above or below the red-line.

 A look at the residuals against our predicated values confirms heteroskedasticity.